t04glovern/aws-greener-grass/.blog/greengrass-secure-tunnel/README.md

 ![AWS IoT Secure Tunnel Timeout settings](img/aws-iot-secure-tunnel-03.png)

+When the tunnel is created, make sure to save a copy of the two files it asks you to download.
+Specifically we will need the **sourceAccessToken**

 #### Secure Tunnel Create [CLI]

 Performing the same actions above with the CLI is just as easy.